-Title I,originally funded as part of the Elementary Secondary Education Act of 1965, is the largest federally funded program designed to provide elementary and secondary schools financial assistance for children in high-poverty and low-performing academic institutions.
-This program is designed to supplement academic-related instruction to increase learning opportunities for those students who have not mastered the core curriculum and state standards.
+Title I, originally funded as part of the Elementary Secondary Education Act of 1965, is the largest federally funded program designed to provide elementary and secondary schools financial assistance for children in high-poverty and low-performing academic institutions.
+This program is designed to supplement academic-related instruction to increase learning opportunities for students who are at-risk academically.

-The United States has more than 50,000 public schools that utilize Title I funds.
-In addition, these funds are also available to non-Public and neglected institutions through the local education agency (LEA).
+These funds are also available to non-Public, neglected-serving and delinquent-serving institutions through the local education agency (LEA).
 In Indiana, 97% of school corporations receive Title I funding.

 Types of Title I:

-There are two types of Title I funding available: school-wide program and targeted assistance program.
+There are two types of Title I programs: school-wide and targeted assistance.

 Schools in EACS that are School-wide Title I:

 |Paul Harding Junior High